Poppy Playtime: Chapter 2: Fly in a Web (2022)

-Chapter 3: "Deep Sleep" (2024)
+Chapter 3: Deep Sleep (2024)

-The employee reawakens as a giant, purple cat-like monster called CatNap throws them into a trash compactor.
+The employee reawakens as a giant cat-like monster called CatNap throws them into a trash compactor.
 However, they escape and head to Playtime's on-site orphanage, Playcare.
-Along the way, they find a toy phone and receive advice from a voice referring to himself as "Ollie", who warns them that CatNap, Playcare's guardian and a recalled member of Playtime's "Smiling Critters" line, will try to kill them.
+Along the way, they find a factory phone and receive advice from a voice referring to himself as "Ollie", who warns them that CatNap, Playcare's guardian and a fanatically loyal disciple of the Prototype, will try to kill them.
 On Ollie's instructions, the employee attempts to reroute power from Playcare's many facilities to power the Gas Production Zone and divert a hallucinogenic gas called the "Red Smoke", which CatNap can produce.

-All throughout, they obtain the GrabPack 2.0, re-encounter Kissy, and reunite with Poppy, who explains she needs their help to kill the Prototype and end its control over the factory, and warns them that the Prototype will kill them if they try to escape beforehand.
-After killing a hostile teacher named Miss Delight, the employee eventually encounters the last Smiling Critter, DogDay, who warns them that CatNap worships the Prototype as a god and mutilated him for defying it before he is killed and possessed by several Mini Smiling Critters, who mount a failed attempt at killing the employee.
+All throughout, they re-encounter Kissy and reunite with Poppy, who explains she needs their help to kill the Prototype and end his control over the factory, warning them that the Prototype is aware of their presence and will kill them if they try to escape.
+After killing a hostile teacher named Miss Delight, the employee eventually encounters DogDay - a dog-like monster said to be the last of the "Smiling Critters".
+He warns the employee of the presence of small creatures intending to gradually consume them internally, further stating that CatNap mutilated him for defying the Prototype - whom CatNap worships as a god.
+As DogDay warns the employee to leave, a swarm of Mini Smiling Critters appear and burrow into him, taking control of his body and mounting a failed attempt at killing the employee.
 Following an attack by CatNap, the employee experiences a hallucination wherein Poppy asks about their knowledge of Playtime's "Bigger Bodies Initiative", a project that saw the company experiment on orphans and turned them into the monsters they have encountered.
-The employee eventually defeats CatNap before the Prototype kills him and takes his body.
+The employee eventually defeats CatNap before he offers himself as a sacrifice to the Prototype, who stabs CatNap in the head and takes his body.

 After successfully redirecting the Red Smoke, Poppy reveals to the employee footage of the "Hour of Joy", wherein the Prototype ordered Playtime's monsters to slaughter the employees indiscriminately ten years prior.
 Reiterating their mission to kill the Prototype, Poppy leads the employee onto a lift to make their descent towards the Prototype's lair, intending to send it back up for Kissy.
 On the way down however, Poppy hears something attack Kissy and frantically attempts to send the lift back up, but the hatch closes on her and the employee.

-Chapter 4: "Safe Haven" (2025)
+Chapter 4: Safe Haven (2025)

 Poppy drops off the employee at the bottom of the lift while she goes back up for Kissy.
-Finding themselves at an underground prison, they make their way inside.
-However, a computer program called the Doctor learns of their presence and opts to test them.
-Nonetheless, the employee proceeds further and obtains a flashlight hand.
-Ollie tries to contact them, but encounters significant interference.
-The Doctor releases Yarnaby, a leonine monster loyal to him, to hunt the employee, but they receive help in escaping from a clay-like monster and ally of Poppy called Doey the Doughman, who guides them to the "Safe Haven", a repurposed security room sheltering the remaining non-violent toys.
+Ending up at an underground prison, they make their way inside.
+Ollie tries to contact them, but encounters significant interference, while a computer program called the Doctor discovers them and sends Yarnaby, a leonine monster loyal to him, to hunt the employee.
+Nonetheless, they receive help in escaping from a clay-like monster and ally of Poppy called Doey the Doughman, who guides them to the "Safe Haven", a repurposed security room sheltering several non-violent toys.